love-0710/ML-data-checker-or-Modifier/README.md

 ## List of Code Files

-- [Checking dataset Cointain_ROI_or_not.ipynb](Checking%20dataset%20Cointain_ROI_or_not.ipynb): Script for checking if the dataset contains regions of interest (ROIs) or not.
+- Checking dataset Cointain ROI or not: Script for checking if the dataset contains regions of interest (ROIs) or not.
-- [Checking the data is accessible or not.py](Checking%20the%20data%20is%20accessible%20or%20not.py): Script for verifying the accessibility of the data.
+- Checking the data is accessible or not: Script for verifying the accessibility of the data.